-You can buy low light indoor plants at your local nursery; ask for guidance if you need help.
-Otherwise, shop Lowes Garden Center (opens in new tab), Home Depot's Garden Center (opens in new tab) and Burpee (opens in new tab) for the best buys.
+You can buy low maintenance indoor plants at your local nursery; ask for guidance if you need help.
+Otherwise, shop online for the best places to buy plants.
+These include: Lowes Garden Center (opens in new tab), Home Depot's Garden Center (opens in new tab) and Burpee (opens in new tab) for the best buys.

 What is a good tall indoor plant to grow?

 Need a tall easy-care plant to make an impact?
 Then this edit should prove useful.
 These low maintenance indoor plants are also stunning statement plants because of their height: Snake Plant; Rubber Plant; Devil’s Ivy; Corn Plant; Yukka ‘Maya’ tree.

 Jill Morgan has spent the last 20 years writing for Interior and Gardening magazines both in print and online.
 Titles she has been lucky enough to work on include House Beautiful, The English

 Home, Ideal Home, Modern Gardens and Gardeningetc.com.
 Although much of her career has involved commissioning and writing about reader homes and home improvement projects, her

 everlasting passion is for gardens and outdoor living, which is what she writes about for Homes & Gardens.